hashicorp/terraform-provider-azurerm/website/docs/r/windows_virtual_machine.html.markdown

 * `termination_notification` - (Optional) A `termination_notification` block as defined below.

 * `timezone` - (Optional) Specifies the Time Zone which should be used by the Virtual Machine, [the possible values are defined here](https://jackstromberg.com/2017/01/list-of-time-zones-consumed-by-azure/).
+Changing this forces a new resource to be created.

 * `user_data` - (Optional) The Base64-Encoded User Data which should be used for this Virtual Machine.